The iTind procedure delivers rapid relief of enlarged prostate symptoms through a clinically-proven, minimally invasive outpatient treatment.

 What is the iTind procedure?

-The iTind procedure is a 5-7 day treatment for lower urinary tract symptoms (LUTS) due to benign prostatic hyperplasia (BPH), or enlarged prostate.
+The iTind procedure is a 5 to 7 day treatment for lower urinary tract symptoms (LUTS) due to benign prostatic hyperplasia (BPH), or enlarged prostate.

 How does the iTind procedure work?